Projects

 Current and past research projects.
-Relevant publications are shown for each project.
+Relevant publications are shown for each project, not necessarily in chronological order.
 See a complete list on my publications page.

 Academic help-seeking (active)

-Knowing when and how to seek academic help is an important aspect in self-regulated learning.
+Knowing when and how to seek academic help is important for self-regulated learning.
 Seeking help too soon or too often can degrade learning outcomes, but avoiding seeking help can also be detrimental.
-Students are often left to discover a balance between these extremes for themselves.

 - A number of factors influence whether and when students will seek academic help from the internet, their peers, or their instructors [Koli Calling ‘21]